Skip to main content

 From here, you can generate another version of the seed image by adjusting the prompt to better reflect what you’re looking for.
 This is useful if you're happy with the style of the image, but want to make some adjustments to the image.

-This will result in a slightly different image with a similar style, depending on the new prompt that you’ve given.
+This will result in a different image with a similar style, depending on the new prompt that you’ve given.

 Seed Images to create consistency across frames